 Hi.
 I am a philosophy professor at the University of Iowa.
-My research and teaching interests include the history of the mind-body problem, the methods of rationalism, free will and determinism, agency, and existentialism.
-I recently completed a book-length study of the philosophy of the 17th-Century philosopher and scientist, Margaret Cavendish.
+My research and teaching interests include the history of the mind-body problem, the methods of rationalism, free will and determinism, agency, and the rhetoric of inquiry.
+I recently completed a scholarly edition of the works of the 17th-Century philosopher and scientist, Margaret Cavendish.
 She defends the view that the bodies that surround us, and the bodies that compose us, are sophisticated, perceptive and smart.
-Then she proceeds to develop a number of compelling theses about freedom, agency, and obligation.
+Then she proceeds to develop a number of compelling theses about freedom, agency, and authority.
 I am continuing to work on both Cavendish and Descartes, and on related issues in Spinoza's monism and pan-psychism.